kendradias/ISSP3/backend-app/README.md

 ## Testing the Notification Service

-The notification service is responsible for sending error notifications to the tech support email address configured in your `.env` file.
+The notification service is responsible for sending error notifications to the tech support email address, and envelope status updates to the customer support team email configured in your `.env` file.
 Follow these steps to test the setup:

 ### 1. Verify SMTP Configuration